-7.10 Garbage Collection
+7.12 Garbage Collection

 The prune command removes only the backup index files, not the data from the datastore.
-This task is left to the garbage collection command.
-It is recommended to carry out garbage collection on a regular basis.
+Deletion of unused backup data from the datastore is done by garbage collection.
+It is therefore recommended to schedule garbage collection tasks on a regular basis.
+The working principle of garbage collection is described in more details in the related background section.